AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex3/ex3.1/README.md

 }
 ```
 - Result:
-  - ✅ Sensitive fields like creditCardNo are marked as @PersonalData: #Sensitive for compliance.
+  - ✅ Sensitive fields like creditCardNo are marked as sensitive personal data.
   - ✅ Audit logs automatically include these fields in tracking, ensuring data privacy and regulatory adherence.

 ### Step 3: Create server.js with Custom 403 Handler